Formatting & Styles¶

 Check out the Live Style Editor to easily get started building a custom rich-click style!

-Most aspects of rich-click formatting can be customised, from colours to alignment.
+Most aspects of rich-click formatting can be customized, from color to alignment.

-For example, to print the option flags in a different colour, you can use:
+For example, to print the option flags in a different color, you can use:

 click.rich_click.STYLE_OPTION = "magenta"